Phase I Study definition

 Phase I Study means a study in humans which provides for the first introduction into humans of a product, conducted in healthy volunteers or patients to obtain information on product safety, tolerability, pharmacological activity or pharmacokinetics, as more fully defined in 21 C.F.R. § 312.21(a) (or the non-United States equivalent thereof).

-Phase I Study means a clinical study of an Alnylam Royalty Product in human volunteers or patients the purpose of which is preliminary determination of safety and tolerability of a dosing regime and for which there are no primary endpoints (as understood by the FDA or other Regulatory Authorities) in the protocol relating to efficacy.
+Phase I Study means a study of a product in human volunteers or patients the purpose of which is preliminary determination of safety and tolerability of a dosing regime and for which there are no primary endpoints (as recognized by FDA) in the protocol relating to efficacy.

 Examples of Phase I Study in a sentence